Nickchapman3773/Uranium-Fever/README.md

 ## Launching The Game
 - The game **CANNOT** be launched outside of MO2.
 Launching from Steam or GOG **WILL FAIL** to launch Uranium Fever.
 - In MO2, select `Uranium Fever` from the dropdown list in the top right, then click `run`.

+## NVIDIA G-Sync Users
+> [!warning]
+> Follow this section **INSTEAD** of the RTSS section **ONLY** if you are an NVIDIA user with a G-Sync monitor.
+>
+> Please note that the Uranium Fever team **WILL NOT** provide support for G-Sync or Special K.

+- Open <a href="https://performance.moddinglinked.com/falloutnv.html" onclick="window.open('https://performance.moddinglinked.com/falloutnv.html', '_self');">Walls Performance Guide</a>.
+- Navigate to the `Display Modes` section and follow the `Nvidia Profile Inspector` instructions (located just about the DXVK header).
+- Navigate to the `FPS Limiters` section, click the `Special K` dropdown menu, and follow the instructions.

 ## Optional Performance Profile
 > [!tip]